swetasunilan/E-Commerce-Fraud-Analysis/README.md

 The analysis began with preparing and validating a dataset of **150,000+** UAE e-commerce transaction records to ensure reliability for fraud detection.<br/>
 The following initial data quality checks were performed to establish a clean and trustworthy analytical foundation:

-- Verified overall data completeness and identified missing or inconsistent values using **Excel**
+- Verified overall data completeness and identified missing or inconsistent values using **Excel**.

-- Detected and reviewed duplicate user IDs and device IDs to flag potential abuse or repeat fraud behavior
+- Detected and reviewed duplicate user IDs and device IDs to flag potential abuse or repeat fraud behavior.

-- Validated timestamp consistency between signup and purchase events
+- Validated timestamp consistency between signup and purchase events.

-- Confirmed correct data types for date, time, and numeric fields using [sql](https://github.com/swetasunilan/E-Commerce-Fraud-Analysis/blob/main/SQL/data_preparation.sql)
+- Confirmed correct data types for date, time, and numeric fields using [sql](https://github.com/swetasunilan/E-Commerce-Fraud-Analysis/blob/main/SQL/data_preparation.sql).

-- Reviewed geographic attributes (shipping city, billing city, BIN country) for logical consistency within the UAE context
+- Reviewed geographic attributes (shipping city, billing city, BIN country) for logical consistency within the UAE context.

 Key baseline metrics were established to understand the overall transaction health and fraud exposure.
 These included total transactions, unique users and devices, overall fraudulent transaction percentage, average and median purchase value and distribution of transactions by acquisition source.
 Signup-to-purchase time gaps were calculated to assess early-purchase behavior, a known indicator of potential fraud.